fbpx

 The cobia can be identified easily through their physical attributes.
 They have an elongated torpedo-shaped body in color gray or brown with dark stripes flowing from their gills through the base of their tail.

-If you spot them from afar, you would think that they are sharks because of their body shape and color.
+If you spot them from afar, you would think they are sharks because of their body shape and color.

 Where Does Cobia Hang Out?